partenersintime/420-N33-SimpleCalculatorBase/README.md

   Lab Partners: Justin Matte, Justin Alves

   Changes Made:
+    + Added input validation.
+    + Made the results display in a readable format.
+    + Moved the CalcEngine class out of the project and made it into a usable library.
-    + Added Exponent function to the calculator.
+    + Added exponent function to the calculator.